iamwodsink22/Python-Copilot/README.md

 # Python-Copilot
-Personal python assistant using Pinecone, Langchain and Streamlit install the requirements with 'pip install -r requirements.txt' Run 'streamlit app.py' to start the web app.
+Personal python assistant using Pinecone, Langchain and Streamlit.Install the requirements with 'pip install -r requirements.txt' and run 'streamlit app.py' to start the web app.